swiftlang/swift-evolution/proposals/NNNN-filepath-in-stdlib.md

 Other resolve-flag numbers (`/.resolve/3/`, `/.resolve/5/`, etc.) and other inode numbers inside `/.vol/NNNN/MMMM/` are preserved as written.

-> TODO: do we need a section separator now?

 Potential future platforms may have their own anchors and interpretations.
 For instance, POSIX allows implementation-defined meaning for paths beginning with _exactly_ two slashes (and no more).
 Linux chooses to treat two slashes the same as a single slash, but Cygwin uses this form for Windows interoperability: on Cygwin, `//server/share` maps to UNC paths and `//cygdrive/c` maps to the `C:` drive.
 This proposal's decomposition model would naturally and directly extend to supporting more platforms.
 E.g., under theoretical Cygwin support, `//cygdrive/c/foo/bar` would have an anchor of `//cygdrive/c/` (with a drive letter of `"c"`) and components `[foo, bar]`.

-> TODO: do we need a section separator now?

 All paths are relative to some reference point.
 We use the term "absolute" to refer to paths that are only "relative" to the root of a named volume.
 That is, they do not depend on the current working directory or current working drive (on Windows), environment variables (such as `$HOME`), the contents of `/etc/passwd`, etc. Absoluteness is a property of a path's anchor.